magicSweep/lizzygram_frontend/src/auth/README.md

-# Auth - how it works.
+# Auth mechanism description.

-- on init we check if exists saved to local storage user:
+## Subscribe:

-  - if yes - we set him to our init state
+- Auth subscribe - place where we set user info to our state.

-  - if not - we set uset to null and loading to true
-- then on useAuthSubscribe we get info about user
+## Login:

+- We send login request to firebase.
+On success firebase triggers user change on subscribe

+## Is editor:

-  - if in state user exists we compare him with user from auth subscribe
+- Have user add/edit photos priveleges?
+When subscription triggers with auth user.
-  - if user null - we set user and if user.isEditor === undefined send additional request to check.

-!!!We save user to local storage only after check isEditor, it means user field isEditor can not be undefined
+- First time we send request to know about isEditor, and when we get response we save our user info to local storage(name, emali, isEditor).
+Next time we get isEditor from our local storage.
+- On logout we remove local storage info